Loyalty Program for Small Business (2026 Guide)

 1. Digital stamp cards (best for most small businesses)

 The concept your customers already know: buy X, get Y free.
-Instead of a paper card that gets lost in a drawer, customers scan a QR code and the stamp saves to Apple Wallet or Google Wallet.
+Instead of a paper card that gets lost in a drawer, customers scan a QR code and the stamp saves to a digital card on their phone — always with them, never lost.

 Best for: Cafes, coffee shops, restaurants, salons, barbershops, bakeries, juice bars — any business with a consistent, repeatable purchase.